Nike profit, sales beat estimates on strong demand from Americans leaving lockdown

 In China, a fast-growing market for the company, revenue of $1.93 billion missed expectations of $2.22 billion.

-Nike and several other apparel companies like Adidas (ADSGn.DE) and H&M (HMb.ST) were attacked on Chinese social media in March after internet users found statements the companies had made on the use of forced labor in Xinjiang. read more
+Nike and several other apparel companies like Adidas and H&M were attacked on Chinese social media in March after internet users found statements the companies had made on the use of forced labor in Xinjiang.

 Net income came in at $1.51 billion, or 93 cents per share, for the quarter ended May 31, compared with a loss of $790 million, or 51 cents per share, a year earlier.